Book The Billionaire World How Marxism serves the Elite by Hanne Nabintu Herland

 She lived to see World War II and the totalitarian Nazi regime up close and wrote The Origins of Totalitarianism to warn the world of the terrible fate of those who embrace authoritarianism.

-She states that a totalitarian government becomes even worse than a dictatorship, because in a dictatorship, the elites openly kill those they do not like, writes Hanne Nabintu Herland, a regular columnist in the United States oldest independent news site and largest Conservative news network in the world, World Net Daily.
+She states that a totalitarian government becomes even worse than a dictatorship, because in a dictatorship, the elites openly kill those they do not like, writes Hanne Nabintu Herland, a regular columnist in the United States oldest independent news site and largest Conservative news network in America, World Net Daily.

 WND is America’s largest Conservative network with columnists such as Larry Elder, Ann Coulter, John Whitehead, Joseph Farah, Ben Shapiro, Dinesh d’Souza, Pat Buchanan, Dennis Prager, David Kupelian, Jesse Lee Peterson and most of the leading Conservatives in the United States.